 While it is not possible to completely prevent identity theft, there are a number of steps you can take to lessen the likelihood of becoming a victim.

-Check your bank and credit card statements as regularly as you can.
-Look out for any suspicious payments that you don't recognise.
-Out and about:
+- Check your bank and credit card statements as regularly as you can.
+Look out for any suspicious payments that you don’t recognise.

-Beware of 'shoulder surfing' when you are in a public place and filling out an application form or entering your PIN number at an ATM machine.
-Online/by phone:
+- Beware of ‘shoulder surfing’ when you are in a public place and filling out an application form or entering your PIN number at an ATM machine.